northrook/types/README.md

-# types
-Self-validating data types for PHP.
+# Self-validating data types for PHP